ScialdoneLab/CIARA/README.md

 ```
 <img src="https://github.com/ScialdoneLab/CIARA/blob/main/figures/entropy_cluster.png" width="700" height="500">
 With the cluster analysis based on CIARA we are able to detect two clusters (Endoderm_2 and and Hemogenic Endothelial Progenitors_4 highlighted in the plot) that were not reported in the original paper.
-With CIARA is also possible to obtain in a completely unsupervised way the primordial germ cells cluster (PGCs), that in the original paper was detected only with a supervised approach.

 For more exhaustive information about the functions offered by CIARA for the identification of rare populations of cells  see **Tutorials section** below and the help page of the single functions. (*?function_name*).